Busy

 We prioritize and execute on what contributes the greatest value to students.

-Student Affairs is supported primarily through compulsory ancillary fees, university operating framework allocation, ministry funding, medical billings and other revenue.
+Student Affairs is supported by a diversified funding portfolio, including student fees, allocations from the university’s operating framework, ministry funding, medical billings and other revenue sources.

 Other revenue includes Athletics & Recreation facility rentals, camp registration fees, instructional programming, events, donations and other miscellaneous income.